 - Nerf guns.
 Enough said.

 - Gas Cards.
-If you have a teen that is driving, a gas card will make a great Easter gift idea.
+A gas card will make a great Easter gift idea if your teen has a car.

 - Coloring books or puzzles.